dengineer2104/Twitter_ETL/README.md

 ## Airflow DAG Setup

-The DAG runs the ETL process daily, starting from November 8, 2020.
+The DAG runs the ETL process daily.
 It uses the PythonOperator to call the `run_twitter_etl` function.

 ## Twitter ETL Function (`run_twitter_etl`)

 - Authenticates to Twitter using Tweepy.
-- Fetches up to 200 tweets from @elonmusk's timeline.
+- Fetches up to 200 tweets from users timeline.
 - Refines the tweet data by selecting specific fields.
 - Saves the refined data as a CSV file.